 First, make sure your dachshund is on a leash.
 This is to prevent any accidental damage to the rabbit even if your dachshund looks friendly.
-Second, bring the rabbit out of the cage slowly, but do not leave it out on the flow.
+Second, bring the rabbit out of the cage slowly.
 Hold your fluffy little pet in your hands so that it feels safe even in the presence of the dog.

 Bring Them Closer Together Gradually

 If things go well in the first few sessions, try to bring them closer slowly.
 It is best to let the rabbit take the initiative.
 Put the rabbit on the ground and see how both animals react.
 If the rabbit tends to run away, it means it is still not accustomed to the dog.
 It will also arouse the dachshund’s hunting instinct and cause the dog to forget all acquaintances and pounce on the poor little animal.

 Be extremely watchful.
 If the rabbit does not show any anxiety, you can bring the dog closer and let them get friendlier.
 Take tiny steps as even something small can trigger their built-in characteristics and you may have to start all over again.